PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Kim ignored the two while they were talking.
 All the time he had been wondering how the town people choose which building they are going to sleep in.
 He was expecting he would have to fight for space, but he was not sure how it worked here.

 “Lets get to the inn.”
 The Tailor did not notice how unaccustomed these two were to town life, but they followed him.
-The Tailor, Kim and Tom walked slowly, the pace of the cow, The Tailor certain of his direction.
-As they approached their destination building Tom could hear music and loud voices from inside.
+They walked slowly at the pace of the cow, The Tailor certain of his direction.
+As they approached the building of the destination, Tom could hear music and loud voices inside.

 “”